ndrewtl/airspace-jekyll/_posts/2018-01-06-occurrence.md

 #### Organise your script into sections

 As with any piece of writing, when writing an R script it really helps to have a clear structure.
-A script is a `.R` file that contains your code - you could directly type code into the R console, but that way you have no record of it, and you won't be able to reuse it later.
+A script is a `.R` file that contains your code.
+You could directly type code into the R console, but that way you have no record of it and you won't be able to reuse it later.
 To make a new `.R` file, open RStudio and go to `File/New file/R script`.
 For more information on the general RStudio layout, you can check out our <a href="https://ourcodingclub.github.io/2016/11/13/intro-to-r.html" target="_blank">Intro to RStudio tutorial</a>.
 A clearly structured script allows both the writer and the reader to easily navigate through the code to find the desired section.

 The best way to split your script into sections is to use comments.
 You can define a comment by adding `#` to the start of any line and typing text after it, e.g. `# Load data`.
 Then underneath that comment you would write the code for importing your data in `R`.
 RStudio has a great feature allowing you to turn your sections into an outline, similar to that which you can find in `Microsoft Word`.
 To add a comment to the outline, type four `-` after your comment text, e.g. `# Load data ----`.
-To view your outline, click on the button shown below, you can then click on an outline item and jump straight to it, no more scrolling!
+To view your outline, click on the button shown below.
+You can then click on an outline item and jump straight to it; no more scrolling!

 <center> <img src="{{ site.baseurl }}/img/outline.png" alt="Img" style="width: 800px;"/> </center>

-__NOTE: If you don't see the outline icon, you most likely do not have the newest version of RStudio - if you want to get this feature, you can <a href="https://www.rstudio.com/products/rstudio/download/" target="_blank">download</a> the newest version of RStudio.__
+__NOTE: If you don't see the outline icon, you most likely do not have the newest version of RStudio.
+If you want to get this feature, you can <a href="https://www.rstudio.com/products/rstudio/download/" target="_blank">download</a> the newest version of RStudio.__

 #### Write an informative header

-<b>Whatever your coding adventure, it will be way smoother if you record what you are doing and why you are doing it - that way your collaborators and future you can come back to the script and not be puzzled by the thousands of line of code.
+<b>Whatever your coding adventure, it will be way smoother if you record what you are doing and why you are doing it so that  your collaborators and future you can come back to the script and not be puzzled by the thousands of line of code.
 It's good practice to start a script with information on who you are, what the code is for and when you are writing it.
-We have some comments throughout the code in the tutorial, feel free to add more comments to your script using a hashtag `#` before a line of text.</b>
+We have some comments throughout the code in the tutorial.
+Feel free to add more comments to your script using a hashtag `#` before a line of text.</b>

 ```r
 # Marine mammal distribution and population change